 Is there a scholarship available for me to attend training?

 To apply for a scholarship please contact your training region.

 Does POST keep a record of all my training?

-Currently there is no statewide training requirement outside of academy hours.
 Only courses that have been submitted, approved and assigned a POST course ID number can be tracked.
-Officers should maintain their individual training records.
+Officers can review their training records through the POST Portal.